larrychen20011120/Guided-DIP/README.md

 ```
 cp .env.example .env
 ```
-* Next, replace the your kaggle token to the following two lines
+* Next, replace the your kaggle token to the following two lines in the `.env` file
 ```
 KAGGLE_USERNAME="your user name in kaggle"
 KAGGLE_KEY="your api key in kaggle"